amanagarwal23112/DataScienteTest/README.md

 Sparse Matrix is so huge that it crashed my system multiple time, also while converting sparse matrix to dense matrix it throughs memory Error.
 I tried to run it in batches but again it crashed my system.

 # Results
+Failed to resolve the memory error while converting the sparse matrix to dense matrix.